 Will all employees in the country be required to complete a new W-4?
 No!
 Although originally a possibility, this proposal was shelved as too great an upheaval for the employment community.
 So, the answer to the question is a resounding, “no.”

-This hasn’t changed.
-If an employee writes EXEMPT on Line 4d for the 2020 form, he/she must submit a new W-4 by February 16, 2021.
+There is no longer any mention of exemption from withholding on the form, but it still is an option.
+To claim exemption, employees must write the word “Exempt” under Line c in Step 4.
+And it’s still only a one-year exemption.
+To maintain exemption, employees must submit a new W-4 by February 16, 2021.
 Similarly, 2019 exemptions expire on February 17, 2020.
 If a 2020 W-4 is not submitted by that Monday, withholding for that employee will be calculated as Single with no further adjustments.
-The IRS anticipates releasing further guidance on this issue.

-Our compliance experts recommend the following action steps:
+Our compliance experts recommend the following five action steps: